Kss2k/ssb-wrapr-python/README.md

         - S4 CLASSES ARE TRICKY!
     3. Better conversion handling for input!
         - S4 CLASSES ARE TRICKY
+        - Look at the Matrix library
+            - rpy2-Matrix on GitHub (abandoned repo, but might be helpful)
     4. Refactor modules, into seperate files
         - Convert shoudld be split into three (maybe four) sub-modules/files
             1. rutils